seanlikeskites/XtractOctave/README.md

 You will also need the Octave package developer libraries.
 These are available in the octave-pkg-dev package in ubuntu.

+## Installation

+Install the above dependencies first, then (all being well) running make in the XtractOctave directory should build everything for you.

+If that worked there should now be a load of .oct file in the directory.
+If these files are in Octave's search path the functions should all be usable.

+## Documentation

+Documentation is available in the same way it is for all Octave functions, using the help command in the octave prompt.

 ## License

 Copyright (C) 2014 Sean Enderby